 Server-side tagging, on the other hand, allows a separate data endpoint to be created in a server environment to which the data will be sent, instead of directly to the providers.
 This means that all interactions in progress on the website are sent as a bundled data stream from a client integrated in the browser to the server of the tag management solution.
 It is only here that the individual tags of the service providers are located and structure the desired data into the required format.
 In addition, the data can be further processed, enriched and anonymised before it is transferred to the digital marketing providers.

 Many companies are therefore switching from client-side to server-side tag management.
 However, this transition takes time.
-This does not come as any surprise, given that this a process which must include all the players in the digital world.
+This does not come as any surprise, given that this process must include all the players in the digital world.
 But this carries the risk of a wait-and-see attitude.
 If you wait with your server-side strategy until the concept is fully mature, on the one hand, you forego an important learning curve and, on the other hand, it means missing out on important competitive advantages.

 But what is the best way to manage this transition?
 What should the strategy for server-side implementation look like?
 The following checklist provides some guidance on this.